Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Hexcel

 Space applications for advanced composites include solid rocket booster cases, fairings and payload doors for launch vehicles, and bus and solar arrays for military and commercial satellites.
 Hexcel also produces advanced composites for helicopter blades.
-Numerous new helicopter programs in development, as well as upgrade or retrofit programs, have an increased reliance on composite materials products such as carbon fiber, prepregs and honeycomb core to improve blade performance.
+Numerous new helicopter programs in development, as well as upgrade or retrofit programs,show increased reliance on composite materials products such as carbon fiber, prepregs and honeycomb core to improve blade performance.

 Paul Dykewicz meets with Jim Woods, head of Bullseye Stock Trader.